forestryio/forestry.io/hugo/content/blog/vuepress-support-beta.md

 We're looking forward to hearing your feedback and suggestions on how we can make your experience better.

-If you like this please consider telling your friends about it on Twitter 🐦, in chats 💬 or over coffee ☕.
+If you like this, please consider telling your friends about it on Twitter 🐦, in chats 💬 or over coffee ☕.

 <!-- a style="background: #F60; display: inline-block; border-radius: 5px; color: white; padding: 2px 9px; font-size: 14px;" href="">Discuss on Hacker News</a -->